1122-NOC

 People who have professional occupations in advertising, marketing and public relations are responsible for analyzing, developing and implementing communication and promotion strategies and information programs.

-This occupational group also includes entertainment, literary, and sports agents.
+This group also includes entertainment, literary, and sports agents.

 People in this career group maintain media relations on behalf of businesses, governments and other organizations, as well as for performers, athletes, writers and other talented individuals.